|

 Mountain

-Older pilgrims could recall the brown fuzzy bunny statue that would appear in the hollow, and then disappear each year some time before the Spring Equinox during the coldest days of winter.
-And then it would reappear as the annual return of the light and flowers of the forest occurred around Eastertime.
-In more recent years the hollow home had seen many changes, and on any visit the Bunny representation would be different: cute little rabbit statues or toys, and on occasion other animal forms would be there in the hollow, just for all those who knew of the secret home of the deva "Bunny."
+Older pilgrims could recall the brown fuzzy bunny statue that appeared in the hollow, and then disappeared each year during the coldest days of winter, sometime before the Spring Equinox.
+And then it would reappear around Eastertime with the annual influx of new light in the forest.
+Over the years the hollow home had seen many changes, and on most any visit the Bunny representation would be different ~ endearing rabbit statues or toys, and on occasion other animal forms, for all those who knew of the hidden place to see.

 As the Sun had gone low and to return on the same path would be darker, Promethea suggested, to scale the mountain downwards, taking another of the trails than the one they had climbed.
 Onward they went, walking in the dark across the ridge of the mountain, taking steps carefully in the limited light in order not to slip and fall.
 Soon after starting to descend Herculina pointed out the path was getting obscure, and so the two turned around to retrace their steps.
 But their subsequent attempt to find the path got them even more off course.
 Realizing the darkness was obscuring the trail, they couldn't see where to go.
 Promethea suggested the way down would be to walk along the nearby ravine, and since it appeared to go in the right direction this seemed reasonable for some distance as they traversed the empty stream bed.